soberwp/controller/README.md

 #### Creating a Controller:

 * Name the Controller file the same name as the template file or [override the `$template` variable.](#option-template)
-* Extend the Controller Class.
-The class name doesn't have to match the template name.
+* Extend the Controller Class&mdash;the class name does not have to match the template name.
 * Create methods within the Controller Class;
     * Use `public static function` to expose the returned values to the blade template/s.
     * Use `protected static function` for internal controller methods as protected or private methods will not be exposed to the template.
-* Return a value from the exposed public methods&mdash;which will be passed onto the blade template.
+* Return a value from the public methods which will be passed onto the blade template.
     * **Important:** the method name becomes the variable name in the blade template.

 #### Example: